Raw Dog Food: Why HPP Isn't the Best Option (High-Pressure Pasteurization)

 In other words, phages preserve the full nutritional quality of food.
 They eliminate undesirable bacteria while leaving positive bacteria untouched.

 That’s why phages are considered natural and non-GMO: “The whole concept is so sophisticated and pure…that the bacteriophage preparations are kosher, they are halal, they are OMRI listed, which means that they are suitable for organic food production.
 All we do is put them in the right concentration in the right place” (Dr. Alexander Sulakvelidze).

 Did you know?
 At Oma’s Pride, we bacteriophage our raw pet food to reduce or eliminate the presence of disease-causing bacteria (salmonella, E. coli, and listeria) while preserving the integrity of our truly raw food.
 The healthy bacteria in our foods remain intact to support your pet’s microflora and gut.
 It’s all of the good raw nutrients without the bad bacteria.

 Bacteriophages are a trusted technology in human and pet food production.
-In fact, they are approved by the FDA as sterilization methods for food.
+In fact, they are approved by the FDA as pathogen mitigation methods for food.
 Phages are GRAS (generally recognized as safe) by the FDA as well.